Evento

 Opportunities for youth in the African bioeconomy: bioeconomy projects on rural and urban bioeconomy

-Gerardin Asengo Mabia, Institut National Polytechnique Félix-Houphouët Boigny (INP-HB), Yamoussoukro, Côte d’Ivoire, Winner of the 2025 edition of Eni Award “Young Talents from Africa”
+Gerardin Asengo Mabia, Institut National Polytechnique Félix-Houphouët Boigny (INP-HB), Yamoussoukro, Côte d’Ivoire.
+Winner of the 2025 edition of Eni Award “Young Talents from Africa”.

 The EU BioInSouth project: best practices for sustainable bioeconomy in the Mediterranean

-Pierluigi Argoneto, Italian Circular Bioeconomy Cluster - SPRING
+Pierluigi Argoneto, Italian Circular Bioeconomy Cluster (SPRING)

-Frederick University, Cyprus
+Evi Demetriou, Frederick University, Cyprus, Frederick University, Cyprus

-Fidaa F. Haddad, Senior Programme Officer (Forestry), Team Leader Greening Agriculture Food and Agriculture Organization of the United Nations (FAO), Egypt
+Fidaa F. Haddad, Senior Programme Officer (Forestry), Team Leader Greening Agriculture Food and Agriculture Organization of the United Nations (FAO), Cairo, Egypt

 Solutions for sustainable economic development from Mediterranean basin to Africa